 Guess what?!
 Grandma’s got a blog!

-Recently, I realized my homeschooling days would soon be coming to an end.
+When I realized my homeschooling days would soon be coming to an end, my thought was:

 The idea of getting a job crossed my mind.
 Since my husband has a chronic illness, we have medical bills every year.

 A little extra income would be nice to pay whatever insurance doesn’t cover.

 And, I want to be able to travel to see my children who are spread out across the USA.

 So, yeah … the extra income would be nice.

 But, the very thing that was nudging me to get a job was also preventing me from getting a job: my husband’s chronic illness.